sopelj/hass-ember-mug-component/README.md

 ##### Device not found after reboot

 Sometimes, after Home Assistant and it's OS are rebooted it will be disconnected from the mug and can't find it anymore.
-Just put your mug back in pairing mode and it should reconnect after a few minutes.
+Just put your mug back in pairing mode and, it should reconnect after a few minutes.

 ## Caveats / known issues: